IconoclastXYZ/homelab/external_access.md

 ## Proxmox with traefik and cloudflare, even using authentik
+- Open ports 80 & 443 (as in the v1 and v2 guides above) - not ideal, can still check passwords, etc using tinyauth or authentik, etc.
+- VPN - great for a single user, but not good if you want anything publically exposed
+- Cloudflared tunnel - good guide [here](https://mattdyson.org/blog/2024/02/using-traefik-with-cloudflare-tunnels/) on how to put many of these pieces together!
+[This one](https://homelamb.github.io/posts/using-cloudflare-tunnel-with-traefik/) also gives some more details
+- tailscale - good for access from pre-defined/connected endpoints - mentioned a few times above

 Using Traefik with Cloudflare Tunnels - based on Docker containers.
 Very good walk through https://mattdyson.org/blog/2024/02/using-traefik-with-cloudflare-tunnels/